ThisIsRuvos/sea-client-nodejs/README.md

 **Mark inbox record READ**

-Use the SWAGGER UI inbox route
+Use the SWAGGER UI Inbox route

 ### Monitoring for Incoming Files